If you run a nonprofit, you’re probably already familiar with Giving Tuesday.

 Take the stress out of whittling down lengthy sentences into 140-character punchlines by drafting your tweets beforehand.
 Once written, place them in a handy spreadsheet next to a column of post times.
 On #GivingTuesday, highlight tweets as you post them to avoid accidental repeats.

 Scheduling social media posts in advance is a breeze when you use Constant Contact’s all-in-one social media management tools.

 Maximize visibility by using buzzy Giving Tuesday hashtags

 Pair each of your social postings with hashtags that will increase their visibility.
 Always use #GivingTuesday, but be sure to use hashtags specific to your organization as well.

 For example, an animal rescue could use the following: #animalrescue, #adoptdontshop, #rescuedog, etc.

-Not sure which hashtags best complement your organization?
-Use this handy hashtag search.
+To find the hashtags that best complement your organization, use this handy hashtag search.
 Some of the top Giving Tuesday hashtags we found include:

 Tools to help your organization reach its fundraising goals on Giving Tuesday and throughout the holiday season

 With our Giving Tuesday email templates, we are making it easier than ever to reach out to potential donors and encourage them to participate.